Dunbaratu/LaserDist/README.md

 madings@gmail.com

-This is a vey small plugin.
+This is a very small plugin.
 It makes a KSP Part that measures straight line distances by laser.

 The "Beamer 100x Disto-o-meter" Part aims a laser in a line